Yunjian: Southeast Asia

 In Southeast Asia, the Chinese yunjian appears to have directly influenced the scalloped collars which are one of the most prominent features on Southeast Asian aristocratic ceremonial clothing, and in particular, the court dancers clothing.
 These Southeast Asian cloud collar, which are also worn around the breasts and collar area, are ornamented with gold and silver, with embroidery, and contained gold leaf glue-work; they are often styled in Indianized forms of jewellery while the gold and silver decorations on the collars (especially found in the Malay Peninsula, Sumatra, and Java) are the results of the Chinese influence and Chinese craftsmanship.

 Njonja Majoor-titulair Be Biauw Tjoan (née Tan Ndjiang Nio).

+In Vietnam, the cloud collar is known as vân kiên, which are historically worn by royals, nobles and officials.
+By the Nguyễn dynasty, it came to be associated with dancers and entertainers adorned with long strips, creating dynamic movements.

 In Thailand, the Thai royal and theatrical clothing also included a form of cloud collar-like ornament which form peaked at the shoulders.

 In Burma, the Burmese officials used to wear court clothing which contained a tiered and peaked cloud collar.

 The Indonesian lengkung léhér (i.e. a ceremonial collar) worn by Palembang brides and court dancers, and similar cloud collars worn in the Malay peninsula appears to be a reflection of the historical presence of the Chinese brides in the Malay court.

 The Peranakan Chinese brides wear cloud collars, which is sometimes referred as the "phoenix collar", as part of their wedding set of attire.
 The phoenix collar is multi-layered and the overlapping layers are movable which represent the feathers of a phoenix.
 The Peranakans are the descendants of the late 15th and 16th century AD Chinese traders who brought their culture to Southeast Asia, including Chinese traditions and clothing.
 The phoenix is the symbol of the empress and is an auspicious symbol for the Peranakan community.
 Following the Malay tradition, the couples were allowed to be treated like royalty on the day of their wedding.

 The Chinese yunjian was also worn by the Chinese immigrants in Java in 1900s.